igorkll/nanoOS2/README.md

 ### other
 * unlock GPIO 11 on esp32c3(first, make sure that this can be done on your board.
 THE PROCEDURE IS IRREVERSIBLE!): espefuse -p COMx burn_efuse VDD_SPI_AS_GPIO 1
+* to compile the project, you need esp-idf-5 and it is advisable to use the "vs code" plugin